Multilingual Students and GWAR

 Who is a Multilingual Student?

-A multilingual student is one for whom English is their second language and who most likely did not speak English at home.
+A multilingual student is one for whom English is their second language and who most likely do not speak English at home.

 What is GWAR?